algosup/2023-2024-project-3-virtual-processor-team-8/User_Manual.md

 You will find all the files needed to run the virtual processor in our [release history](https://github.com/algosup/2023-2024-project-3-virtual-processor-team-8/releases).

 #### 2. Installation pack
-Once you are the releases page, download the latest version of the virtual processor (.zip or .tar.gz) and extract it to the location of your choice.
+Once you have the release pack, download the latest version of the virtual processor (.zip or .tar.gz) and extract it to your local driver choosing the location of the file.

 ### Windows users